Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The final thoughts

-Since Wi-Fi (6 or 5) routers are commonplace, a combo of the 6GHz-only ARRIS SURFboard W6U access point and an adapter — the Intel AX210 or the Netgear A8000 — is the applicable Wi-Fi 6E upgrade in most cases.
+Since Wi-Fi (6 or 5) routers are commonplace, a combo of the 6GHz-only ARRIS SURFboard W6U access point and an adapter—the Intel AX210 or the Netgear A8000—is the applicable Wi-Fi 6E upgrade in most cases.
 Still, pick a device or a combo that works for your need.

-If your laptop doesn’t have Wi-Fi 6E, it never hurts to get one of the adapters because they both feature Tri-band bands and can work with all Wi-Fi networks, not just the one you have at home.
+If your laptop doesn't have Wi-Fi 6E, it never hurts to get one of the adapters because they both feature tri-band bands and can work with all Wi-Fi networks, not just the one you have at home.
 And you might get a Wi-Fi 6E (or 7) in the future anyway.

-Of the two, the Netgear A8000 is super easy to use — for a cost — while the Intel AX210 is affordable, more versatile, and delivers the best 6GHz performance.
+Of the two, the Netgear A8000 is super easy to use—for a cost—while the Intel AX210 is affordable, more versatile, and delivers the best 6GHz performance.

 Share what you just read!

 Comments are subject to approval, redaction, or removal.
+You're in the no-nonsense zone and that applies BOTH ways.

 It's generally faster to get answers via site/page search.
 Your question/comment is one of many Dong Knows Tech receives daily.

-1. Strictly no bigotry, profanity, trolling, violence, or spamming -- including unsolicited bashing/praising/plugging a product/brand (•).
+1. Strictly no bigotry, falsehood, profanity, trolling, violence, or spamming, including unsolicited bashing/praising/plugging a product, a brand, a piece of content, a webpage, or a person (•).

-2. You're presumed to have read this page in its entirety, including related posts and links in previous comments -- questions already addressed will likely be ignored.
+2. You're presumed and expected to have read this page in its entirety, including related posts and links in previous comments - questions already addressed will likely be ignored.

 3. Be reasonable, attentive, and respectful!
 (No typo-laden, broken-thought, or cryptic comments, please!)